ProvarTesting/provardx/README.md

 # provartesting/provardx

-ProvarDX is a Salesforce CLI Plugin for existing Provar customer to allow them to execute Provar Test Cases from the command line and leveraging the Salesforce CLI and SalesforceDX applications.
-This provides an alternative mechanism to running test cases than running under ANT.
+ProvarDX is a Salesforce CLI Plugin for existing Provar customer to allow them to execute Provar Test Cases from the command line, leveraging the Salesforce CLI and SalesforceDX applications.
+This provides an alternative mechanism for running test cases than running under ANT.

-The ProvarDX CLI plugin is a free to use command library that leverages the commercial Provar Runtime library.
 You must be a Provar customer with a valid paid license to write and maintain your test cases.

 [![Version](https://img.shields.io/npm/v/@provartesting/provardx.svg)](https://npmjs.org/package/@provartesting/provardx)
 [![Downloads/week](https://img.shields.io/npm/dw/@provartesting/provardx.svg)](https://npmjs.org/package/@provartesting/provardx)